 Now you'll need to make some edits per the MailCatcher docs (in our case, we use PHP so we'll follow those steps).

-;sendmail_from = firstname.lastname@example.org removing the semicolon in the front.
+- Uncomment ;sendmail_from = firstname.lastname@example.org by removing the semicolon in the front.
 The value doesn't really matter so you can leave it as-is.

 So here comes the fun part – using MailCatcher.
 I like to do a quick test to make sure it's working.
 This is going to depend on what you're working on exactly.
 For us, we do a lot of content management system and ecommerce work, particularly in ExpressionEngine.
 So once you have MailCatcher running, open up your local version of ExpressionEngine and log into the control panel.
 From there head to the Communicate page under Tools and send a test message.
 Then head over to MailCatcher and you should see your email.